my past experience has allowed me to

 Time and Space Artist Residencies: Producer and programmer

-A rolling residency programme from Metal welcoming hundreds of artists each year.
+A free rolling residency programme from Metal welcoming hundreds of artists to Southend each year.

 Essex Book Festival: EWH Producer